 There has been a lot of talk over the last few years about the gender pay gap.
-There are certainly people on both sides of the conversation, but the truth is many women in professional roles make less than their male counterparts in the exact positions.
+There are certainly people on both sides of the conversation, but the truth is many women in professional roles make less than their male counterparts in the exact same positions.
 Can there be a solution to this?
 And, can a recruiter help eliminate this salary gap for the candidates they represent?
 Here are some things to consider about the salary gap, paying everyone fairly, and a recruiters role.

 Determine compensation range ahead of interviewing.